mpham1989/Cloud-Formation/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
-Automating this practice saves time and it has been tested, therefore it will have no mistakes once the playbook has been deployed.
+- Automating this practice saves time and it has been tested, therefore it will have no mistakes once the playbook has been deployed.

 The playbook implements the following tasks:
 - Download pre-configured install-elk.yml file and transfer the file from the local folder to jumpbox using the following command: ````scp -i "Virginakey.pem" install-elk.yml ec2-user@ec2-54-89-238-20.compute-1.amazonaws.com/home/ec2-user```